Sales is a high-pressure environment.

 Set limits on your work hours to avoid the temptation to grind yourself down; instead, work on maintaining a sustainable pace.

-Ultimately, remember to ask for help if you need it.
+Remember to ask for help if you need it.
 Your manager’s responsibility is to coach and help SDRs with stress.

-Rachel says:
+Rachel said:

 “If someone in your team is stressed, sometimes you don’t need someone to fix their problem.
 They just need someone to be there, to listen.”

-Ryan emphasises it’s important to be compassionate:
+Ryan said it’s essential to be compassionate:

 “When you’re in the 1-2-1s, don’t just focus the discussion on metrics.
 Ask questions like ‘how are you doing?’
 Because everyone has stuff going on in their personal lives.”